aksas/pypo4sel/README.md

  }
 ```

-also any custom method may be wrapped as an step
+also any custom method may be wrapped as a step
 ```python

 class Element(PageElement):